August Erlingmark

-Jan August Erlingmark (born 22 April 1998) is a Swedish professional footballer who plays as a midfielder for Super League Greece club Atromitos.
+Jan August Erlingmark (born 22 April 1998) is a Swedish professional footballer who plays as a centre-back and defensive midfielder for Allsvenskan club IFK Göteborg.

+Club career

+On 12 January 2022, Erlingmark joined Atromitos on a free transfer.

+On 17 October 2022, he extended his contract until the summer of 2024.

+On 9 July 2024, after his contract with Atromitos expired, he returned to IFK Göteborg on a free transfer.

 International career

 Erlingmark made his debut for the Sweden national team in a friendly game against Kosovo on 12 January 2020.

 Personal life

 He is the son of former IFK Göteborg captain and national team player Magnus Erlingmark.